From Wednesday, May 1, 2019 at 7

 Dear friends

-On this day of Yom Hashoah, the day chosen by the State of Israel to commemorate the memory of the Jews murdered and victims of genocide in Europe between 1939 and 1945, but also the heroes of Jewish resistance, we are all gathered at the Shoah Memorial to read one by one the names of the Jews deported from France as well as those who died in captivity or were murdered in France between 1941 and 1944.
+On this day of Yom Hashoah, the day chosen by the State of Israel to commemorate the memory of the Jews murdered and victims of the genocide in Europe between 1939 and 1945, but also the heroes of the Jewish resistance, We are all gathered at the Shoah Memorial to read one by one the names of the Jews deported from France as well as those who died in captivity or were murdered in France between 1941 and 1944.

-This reading of the names of the Jewish deportees from France lasts 24 hours.
+This reading of the names of Jewish deportees from France lasts 24 hours.
 And for 24 hours we read one by one the names of those who, as Simone Veil has always reminded us:

 This year we will read 31,761, including those of 5,921 children.
-To continue our reading interrupted last year at the end of convoy No. 20, we will resume reading the names, from convoys 21 to 57.
+To continue our reading interrupted last year at the end of convoy no. 20, we will resume reading the names, from convoys 21 to 57.

 Before starting our reading, I wanted to evoke for you the history of this convoy, emblematic of the genocidal objective of the Nazi occupier but also of the criminal servility of the French authorities and administration.